2025–26 Inverness Caledonian Thistle F.C. season

-The 2025–26 Inverness Caledonian Thistle season is the club's 32nd season in the SPFL and the club's second consecutive in Scottish League One, following their relegation from the Championship in 2023–24.
-Due to the club entering administration the season prior, they will start the league with a 5-point deduction.
+The 2025–26 Inverness Caledonian Thistle season was the club's 32nd season in the SPFL and the club's second consecutive in Scottish League One, following their relegation from the Championship in 2023–24.
+Due to the club entering administration the season prior, they started the league with a 5-point deduction.
+On 2 May 2026, Inverness lifted the League One title for the first time in their history.